onlyhavecans/squirrels.wtf/content/posts/Fun with Git, Jenkins & Nagios.md

 Now leave this repo/directory and NEVER RETURN unless you break the hell out of the repo.

-Now we have enough so that you can clone the hub repo and work on your nagios configs on your local workstation git style before pushing them back to your git hub...
-HA!
+Now we have enough so that you can clone the hub repo and work on your nagios configs on your local workstation git style before pushing them back to your git hub… HA!
 See what I did there?
-Sorry...
+Sorry…

 Now what about testing?! and automation!?
 How does the data get from hub back to your nagios configs?
 Well this is where Jenkins comes in.

-### Step Three: Putting Jenkins to work
+### Step Three: Putting Jenkins to Work

 First you need the Jenkins git plugin.
 Jenkin's plugins are quick and easy.
 I'll shortcut you to it just for completion;